Utah: Bryce Canyon & Zion National Parks | VBT Bicycling Vacations Skip to Main Content

 What to Expect

-This tour offers a full range of easy terrain mixed with moderate hills, ideal for both beginner and experienced cyclists.
-Our VBT support vehicle is available for those who would like assistance with the hills.
-Vehicle support will be limited on the scenic drives in both Bryce Canyon National Park and Zion National Park.
-Leaders will provide you with extra snacks and supplies during these rides.
+This tour offers a full range of easy terrain mixed with moderate hills, making it ideal for both beginner and experienced cyclists.
+The VBT support vehicle is available for those who would like assistance on the hillier sections.
+Please note that vehicle support will be limited on the scenic drives in both Bryce Canyon National Park and Zion National Park.
+During these rides, your trip leaders will provide extra snacks and supplies.

 Bar Graph Beginner - Experienced